Linear Production Games with Non-transferable Utilities: Case Study: Frequency Setting in the Chicago Bus System

 We run Algorithm~\ref{alg: algorithm} for $100$ iterations in conjunction with various practical improvements.
 Pure cutting plane algorithms such as Algorithm~\ref{alg: algorithm} are known to exhibit challenges with numerical stability and speed of convergence; managing these challenges is non-trivial: in integer programming for example, they can be alleviated by implementing cutting planes in combination with branch-and-cut, or by using a lexicographic version of the dual simplex method~\citep{zanette2011lexicography}.
 However, these kinds of improvements are not readily available to us because our description of the core does not involve integer variables.
 Therefore, we design problem-specific practical improvements that aim to alleviate two qualitatively different kinds of challenges: good cuts are computationally expensive to generate, and they can become increasingly parallel.

-As a first improvement, we add the individual rationality constraints $u_i \geq \max_{j \in J} \{v_j^i / a_j\} > 0$ for all $i \in N$ since these are simple to produce and are part of the definition \eqref{eq: C(N)} of the core.
+As a first improvement, we add the individual rationality (IR) constraints $u_i \geq b^i \max_{j \in J} \{v_j^i / a_j\} > 0$ for all $i \in N$ since these are simple to produce and are part of the definition \eqref{eq: C(N)} of the core.
 Second, as a major enhancement, we adapt \eqref{eq: membership} to optimize for a multiplicative least objection rather than an additive least objection.
 Specifically, we replace \eqref{cnstr: epsilon} by

 which are well-defined since the individual rationality constraints ensure $u_i^* > 0$ for all $i \in N$.
 In this revised version of \eqref{eq: membership}, $\epsilon(u^*) \geq 1$ since setting $y_i = 1$ and $u_i^S = u_i^*$ for all $i \in N$ induces a feasible solution with $\epsilon = 1$.
 Therefore, testing whether $\epsilon(u^*) > 1$ is a valid core membership test akin to Lemma~\ref{lemma: membership}.
 Our computational experience is that optimizing for multiplicative least objections produces a richer set of blocking coalitions throughout the execution of the algorithm.
-Moreover, multiplicative least objections are more interpretable since $\epsilon(u^*)$ becomes a unit-less quantity: it represents the least utility improvement available to any member of a blocking coalition as a factor of their incumbent individual utility (i.e., as a percentage increase).
-We implement \eqref{eq: epsilon revised} as non-linear indicators rather than linear big-$M$ constraints because of their numerical stability in a solver.
-For numerical stability, we also require the additive least objection to be at least $10^{-3}$.
+Moreover, multiplicative least objections are more interpretable since $\epsilon(u^*)$ becomes a unit-less quantity: it represents the least utility improvement available to any member of a blocking coalition as a factor of their incumbent utility.
+To improve numerical stability compared to using a big-$M$, we implement \eqref{eq: epsilon revised} using the solver's dedicated indicator constraint feature~\citep{gurobi2025}.